wormhole-foundation/wormhole/docs/operations.md

-In the [wormhole-dashboard](https://github.com/wormhole-foundation/wormhole-dashboard) repository, there is a small [healthcheck application](https://github.com/wormhole-foundation/wormhole-dashboard/tree/main/fly/cmd/healthcheck) which verifies that the guardian is gossiping out heartbeats, is submitting chain observations, and has a working heartbeats api available.
+In the [wormhole-dashboard](https://github.com/wormhole-foundation/wormhole-dashboard) repository, there is a small [healthcheck application](https://github.com/wormhole-foundation/wormhole-dashboard/tree/main/fly/cmd/healthcheck) which verifies that the guardian is gossiping out heartbeats, is submitting chain observations, and has a working heartbeats API available.
 This is a very good way to verify a specific guardian is functioning as intended.

 You can clone the repo and run the check against the [MCF Guardian](https://github.com/wormhole-foundation/wormhole-networks/blob/649dcc48f29d462fe6cb0062cb6530021d36a417/mainnetv2/guardianset/v3.prototxt#L58):